Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 | Day 2, 5:00 pm (winter) / 6:30 pm (summer) | Wagah Border Beating Retreat | Arrive 2 hours early; general section | Cross-border gate closed; ceremony runs |

 Total walking distance Day 1: ~3 km.
 Best days: Tuesday or Wednesday.
-Avoid: festival weekends (queues triple), MayโJune (40 degrees C+), Friday noon at Wagah (ceremony may be modified).
+Avoid: festival weekends (queues triple), May to June (40 degrees C+), Friday noon at Wagah (ceremony may be modified).

 How Many Days in Amritsar, and Why the Timing Is Everything

 Two days.
-Forty-eight hours covers the Golden Temple at dawn and again after dark, Jallianwala Bagh, the Partition Museum, Wagah Border, and a food trail that could justify the trip on its own.
+This Amritsar itinerary covers the Golden Temple at dawn and again after dark, Jallianwala Bagh, the Partition Museum, Wagah Border, and a food trail that could justify the trip on its own across forty-eight hours.
 A third day adds Gobindgarh Fort or a Punjab village excursion, but that is optional, not required.

 The reason timing matters more in Amritsar than in most Indian cities: every major experience has a correct window and a wrong one, and the difference between them is measured in hours.
 The Golden Temple darshan queue goes from fifteen minutes at 5 am to three hours by 10 am.
 The Wagah Border ceremony is twenty minutes long, but arriving two hours early versus thirty minutes early is the difference between a front-row seat and standing at the back.
 Jallianwala Bagh and the Partition Museum visited back-to-back without a break tip from moving into overwhelming.